riyas2509/sudoku-solver-generator/README.md

 ```

 ## 🔍 Algorithms Used
- - ✅ Backtracking for solving
+ - Backtracking for solving
- - ✅ Randomized generation ensuring solvable puzzles
+ - Randomized generation ensuring solvable puzzles
- - ✅ Validation to follow Sudoku rules
+ - Validation to follow Sudoku rules

 ## 📚 Concepts Covered
-- ✅ Recursion
+- Recursion
-- ✅ Arrays and nested loops
+- Arrays and nested loops
-- ✅ Puzzle generation logic
+- Puzzle generation logic
-- ✅ Console-based UI in C
+- Console-based UI in C
-- ✅ File and folder structure organization
+- File and folder structure organization

 ## 👩‍💻 Author
 Riya Shah
-📌 Created as a mini project using C and Visual Studio Code
+#### 📌Created as a mini project using C and Visual Studio Code